The Second Largest Church After Hagia Sophia:

 The Hagia Irene located in the outer courtyard of Topkapı Palace is the oldest church of the Eastern Roman Empire (Byzantine).
 It was also the second largest church in İstanbul after Hagia Sophia.
 Hagia Irene, originally means “sacred peace” (Hagia Eirene), has a special meaning as the first place where Turkish museology was born.

-Hagia Irene, a typical Byzantine structure with its materials and architecture, was built on the site of an old temple in 330.
+Hagia Irene, a typical Byzantine structure with its materials and architecture, was built on top of an older temple, out of wood in 330.
 During the reign of Emperor Justinianus, the Nika Revolt in 532 led to the devastation of both Hagia Sophia and the Hagia Irene, and two of them were rebuilt together.

 Consisting of three sections, naos narthex and atrium, Hagia Eirene is the only surviving example of a Byzantine period church today with a standing atrium.
 Built as a basilica with three naves during the reign of Konstantinos the Great (306–337), it has been repaired by Leo III (717–741) and his son Constantine Copronymus (741–775) following the damages caused by the great earthquake of 740.
 Its upper structure was completely renovated and the building gained its appearance as known today as a domed church with basilical plan.

 The decoration of the structure, might have been richly decorated with figurative ornaments during the reign of Justinianus (527–565) but, it has been completely changed during the repairs of Leo III and Constantine Copronymus who both are emperors of the Iconoclastic era.
 The cross depiction that can be seen today on its half dome has been made during that time.